tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 > Passion is what you actively pursue in long term.
 >
-> Obsession is what you frantically pursue, usually for a short period
+> Obsession is what you frantically pursue for a short period
 > of time.

 Obsession occurs only on occasion, like sudden burst of inspiration.
 The